shroglck/open-pi-zero/README.md

 ### Training scripts

 See examples in the [slurm](slurm/) folder.
 TFDS dataloading takes a growing amount of CPU RAM and roughly peaks at about 300-400GB in a node as each DDP process spawns a dataloader.

+For further reducing VRAM usage, you may use (Q)LoRA by setting (`quantize=True` and) `lora=True`.
+However, the training performance may be affected.
+Or try [optimizer offloading](https://github.com/allenzren/open-pi-zero/blob/87b0f7acda9de6119c034fbfbde1d1867b1e57a4/src/agent/train.py#L170).

 [Discussion on RAM](https://github.com/openvla/openvla/issues/4) | [Possible error if running quantization](doc/error.md#9) | [My observations / lessons from training](doc/notes.md)